-Problem: Theory, which is one of the world’s leading high end retailers, planned to construct its new headquarters building on a prominent Gansevoort Street corner in Manhattan’s red-hot Meat Packing District.
+Theory, which is one of the world’s leading high-end retailers, planned to construct its new headquarters building on a prominent Gansevoort Street corner in Manhattan’s happening Meat Packing District.
 Sitting within the Gansevoort Landmark District it had received all necessary approvals and was well into construction when management proposed to create a unique landscaped roof deck to be used by its employees.
 The new amenity, designed by noted landscape architect Ken Smith, included a parapet rail, planted dunes, bulkhead, and overhead railing (with sheer curtain) that reflected the neighborhood’s industrial past.
-The community was vehemently opposed to any use of the roof and attacked the design elements as inappropriate to the neighborhood.
-This was due to what was seen as an overrunning of the area by out-of-control partygoers (as evidenced by noise from two other adjacent roof top facilities) and the fear that the overhead railing would be out of character with the neighborhood.
+The community was vehemently opposed to any use of the roof and attacked the proposed railing design element on the roof as inappropriate to the neighborhood.

-Strategy: Capalino+Company worked closely with community residents to first create a strong stipulation agreement; several local activists refused to acknowledge this even after demanding it.
+Capalino+Company worked closely with community residents to first create a strong stipulation agreement; several local activists refused to acknowledge this even after demanding it.
 Capalino+Company then turned to other residents and community leaders to educate them and dispel any misconceptions that had been circulated.
-An exhaustive outreach and letter writing campaign was undertaken.
+An exhaustive outreach campaign was undertaken via multiple platforms.
 Historical precedents for the railing were uncovered; the rail was similar to the existing rails used by the meat packing industry.